nuuuwan/lk_law/data/doc/bills/2023-10-30-microfinance-and-credit-regulato-fce49455/README.summary.md

-# 📄  Microfinance and Credit Regulatory Authority - GS

-Bill published on **2023-10-30**.

 - **Establishment of Authority**: Creation of the Microfinance and Credit Regulatory Authority of Sri Lanka.
 - **Regulation**: The Authority will regulate and supervise moneylenders and microfinance institutions.
 - **Protection**: Protection for customers of moneylending and microfinance businesses.